frypatch/The-Price-of-Remembering/book/CHAPTER_33.md

 I looked down at Auri’s careful work.
 “Bad enough.”

-Auri’s fingers never stopped their patient searching.
-Each extraction of debris brought a small white star of pain, but her touch remained certain, unhurried.
-I had never seen her work like this before.
-The careful precision.
-The methodical calm.
+Each bit of debris she drew free brought a small white star of pain.
+Gasps broke from me, unbidden, but Auri never wavered.
+I had never seen such steadiness in her hands, had never witnessed such quiet certainty.
 Had she studied at the Medica?
 No. I would have known.
 Wouldn’t I?

 When she finished, she tied the last bandage with a knot that would hold but not bind.
 She looked up at me with those wide eyes.
 “The red’s stopped running away now,” she said softly.